-As of December 31, 2008, the Company had total current assets of \$269,420 and current liabilities of \$396,121, resulting in a working capital deficit of (\$126,701).
+As of December 31, 2009, the Company had total current assets of \$117,897 and current liabilities of \$417,960, resulting in a working capital deficit of (\$300,063).
 The Company's available sources for generating cash for working capital have been through the issuance of common stock, preferred stock and notes payable and, eventually, we expect that working capital will be available through the development of profitable operations.

 The Company's future capital requirements will depend on many factors, including expansion of our business; increased sales of both services and products, development of our database to increase services to our clients, new revenue resources and administrative expense.
-We do not expect to expand our facilities during 2009.
+We do not expect to expand our facilities during 2010.

 Effective January 4, 2008, the Company obtained a bridge loan of \$50,000 which was due February 15, 2008, plus accrued interest at 5.15%.
 In addition, effective January 18, 2008, the Company obtained a line of credit that calls for maximum borrowings of \$301,500.
 The line bears interest at 8% per annum and is due January 18, 2018.
-As of the date of these financial statements, aggregate draws of \$250,000 have been made against the line of credit and the bridge loan plus accrued interest was repaid from proceeds of the line of credit in January, 2008.
-The outstanding balance as of December 31, 2008 is \$172,452.
+As of the date of these financial statements, aggregate draws of \$335,000 have been made against the line of credit and the bridge loan plus accrued interest was repaid from proceeds of the line of credit in January, 2009.
+There are no restrictive covenants on this credit.
+The outstanding balance as of December 31, 2009 is \$284,208.

-Cash Flows for the Years Ended December 31, 2008 and 2007
+Cash Flows for the Years Ended December 31, 2009 and 2008